Estimated reading time: 8 minutes

 If you are buying for one person and can afford to spend that much on food, that amount would be a good place to start.

 If you’re buying for more than one person, try starting with a monthly grocery budget that is roughly 10%-15% of your month’s take-home pay.

 If, over time, you find that you can eat well without spending the full amount you’ve allotted, cut back your grocery budget and put your savings toward something else.

 Have I budgeted too little for food?

 If you find that you are stretching to make it to the end of the month while staying within your grocery budget, look first to what you’re buying and how you’re using it.

-- Or are you heading straight to the grocery store?
+- Are you heading straight to the grocery store?

 If you can’t make your grocery budget work by adjusting your habits, then adjust your budget upward – a little at a time – until you find the number that works for you.

 The more efficiently you manage your grocery budget, the more money you’ll have to direct toward the other goals in your life.